johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     And leave you empty, hollow \
     Then she’ll spit you out
   commentary: |
-    It's another highly-polished and poptastic entry from the Swedes.
+    It’s another highly-polished and poptastic entry from the Swedes.
 But what more did you expect from a country that is the undeniable powerhouse of Eurovision?

-    It pales in comparison to some of Sweden's greatest former entries, but you don't have to be outstanding to win, you just have to be better than the competition.
+    It pales in comparison to some of Sweden’s greatest former entries, but you don't have to be outstanding to win, you just have to be better than the competition.

-    It's certainly unique, with tinges of Daft Punk and Swedish House Mafia underpinning it, and stands out amongst a crowd of mediocrity this year.
+    It’s certainly unique, with tinges of Daft Punk and Swedish House Mafia underpinning it, and stands out amongst a crowd of mediocrity this year.

 - country: "Switzerland"
   shortcode: "SUI"